fmrtl73/pxdocs/content/release-notes/portworx.md

 * PWX-7628 - Alertmanager does not run after installing Portworx 2.0.2
 * PWX-7639 - DCOS Portworx framework should install with default options from config.json.
 * PWX-7650 - Portworx install errors w/ "tar: .: file changed as we read it"
-* PWX-7656 - Shared v4 failover operation fails if the management and data interface of px service is different
+* PWX-7656 - Shared v4 failover operation fails if the management and data interface of Portworx service is different
 * PWX-7661 - [stork] Snapshot status not being updated for all cloudsnaps in groupsnapshot
 * PWX-7686 - Enable Portworx to install in AWS instances when auto journaling is enabled.
 * PWX-7743 - Prevent Portworx install if only the journal disk is given in the install script and no data disks were given.